 The San Luis Obispo International Film Festival was founded in 1993 by a group of movie lovers who include San Luis Obispo attorney, Mary A. Harris, film industry professional Cathy Peacock and Palm Theatre owner, Jim Dee.
 Originally a week-long celebration of classic films, it included 32 screenings and a tribute to film director, George Sidney.
 He won the King Vidor Award for Excellence in Filmmaking that year and began the annual tradition of awarding a successful motion picture industry personality with the prestigious award on the stage of the beautiful Fremont Theatre in downtown San Luis Obispo.

-Mary Harris continued to spearhead the festival for the next nine years.
+Mary Harris continued to lead the festival for the next nine years.
 As Artistic Director, Cathy Peacock created the George Sidney Independent Film Competition which brought more independent cinema to San Luis Obispo helping to promote up-and-coming talent.
-She also added seminars to the festival which attracted a wide variety of filmmaking professionals from nearby Hollywood and all over the country.
+They also added seminars to the festival which attracted a wide variety of filmmaking professionals from nearby Hollywood and all over the country.

 In 2004, the festival moved from October to March and the 2006 SLOIFF was held just two days after the Academy Awards and included more independent films than ever before.
 Over 25 filmmakers attended the 6 day festival with 29 films competing for awards.
 The red carpet was rolled out for Greg Noll, Stacey Peralta, and Jeff Clark attending a special sold-out screening of Riding Giants and later that week, the King Vidor Award for Excellence in Filmmaking went to actor, Morgan Freeman who was applauded by yet another sell-out crowd at the Fremont Theatre after the pre-release screening of his newest film, “Lucky Number Slevin.”
 In attendance were good friends Malcolm McDowell, Phil Alden Robinson and Academy Award-winning editor, Neil Travis.
 Awards were also presented to independent filmmakers by actors Keith Carradine and Zac Efron.